HOW TO SPEND 2 WEEKS IN ITALY

 Wait, where is Milan?
 As you can see, some top places, like Lake Como and Milan, or the Dolomites are not on the list.
 They surely are lovely and have their charm, but with limited time (meaning less than three or even four weeks in Italy) for the first time, I suggest the places mentioned above.

 If you are a traveler who is restless and wants to add even more places to the itinerary, I have more tips here.
 However, this itinerary is busy already, though it should not stress you out.

 If you plan a trip to Italy, you’re sure to broaden your horizon and experience a variety of unique adventures.
 I can highly recommend that you travel to Italy for a guaranteed great trip.

-You will be able to see quite a lot of in 14 days– and with two weeks in Italy you get a very good idea of the best places to visit.
+You will be able to see quite a lot – and with this 2-week Italy itinerary you get a very good idea of the best places to visit.

-However, you can never spend enough time in Italy and 14 days in Italy is surely not enough (not even two weeks), so this first-time Italy itinerary will just whet your appetite for the country and you can see more of it on your next trip.
+However, you can never spend enough time in the country and 2 weeks in Italy is surely not enough (not even two weeks in Italy), so this first-time Italy itinerary will just whet your appetite for the country and you can see more of it on your next trip.